BioJulia/GenomicAnnotations.jl/docs/src/index.md

 locus!(gene, newlocus)
 # which is equivalent to
 locus!(gene, "complement(join(1..100,200..>300))")

-# Access the genomic positions of all genes
-position.(chr.genes)
 ```

 For simplicity, `position(gene)` is shorthand for `locus(gene).position`. `locus(gene).position` gives an iteratable object that generates each individual position in the defined order.
 Thus: